 The newborn stage is challenging enough as it is.
-Get a head start with these newborn tips and tricks to help you care for your new baby.
-Disclosure: This article contains affiliate links.
-Thank you for your support!
+Get a head start and discover the 9 newborn tips and tricks to help you care for your new baby.

 Life with a newborn also made me doubt myself and question every decision I made.
-I wondered what in the world I got myself into, not sure whether I was even fit for this parenting business.
+I wondered what in the world I got myself into as I wished for easier days (and reminisced about my old life).
+I wasn’t sure whether I was even fit to be a mom.